-Significant and broad-based inflation (including raw materials, labor, distribution and energy), decline in consumer demand, availability of raw materials as well as movements in currency rates are considered to be relevant short-term business risks and uncertainties in the Group's operations.
+Decline in consumer demand, inflation in key cost items (including raw materials, labor, distribution and energy), availability of raw materials and movements in currency rates are considered to be relevant short-term business risks and uncertainties in the Group's operations.
 Economic and financial market conditions, as well as a potential geopolitical escalation and natural disasters can also have an adverse effect on the implementation of the Group's strategy and on its business performance and earnings.